April 27 1861 Saturday

 USA.
 Union Secretary of the Navy Gideon Welles issued orders for Union ships to seize Confederate privateers upon the high seas.

 USA.
 US Secretary of the Navy Gideon Welles authorised Captain Samuel Livingston Breese USN and Commander James Harmon Ward USN to form a “flying flotilla” of light draft vessels to patrol the Chesapeake Bay and its tributaries.
-The Potomac Flotilla, or “Flying Flotilla”; as originally termed, was established to operate in the Chesapeake and its tributaries.
-Ward assumed command of the new “Flying Flotilla” or Potomac Flotilla.
+The Potomac Flotilla, or “Flying Flotilla” as originally termed, was established to operate in the Chesapeake and its tributaries.
+Ward assumed command of the Potomac Flotilla.
 Ward’s flotilla acted independently under the direct orders of the Navy Department, although there was a frequent transfer of vessels with the Atlantic Blockading Squadron and its successors.

 District of Columbia.
 Five men were arrested at the Washington Navy Yard for filling shells with sand and sawdust as an act of sabotage.

 Illinois.
 The steamer Helmick, loaded with powder and munitions intended for the Confederacy, was seized at Cairo.

 Virginia.
 Confederate Virginia State Brigadier-General Philip St George Cocke moved his headquarters to Culpeper to oversee the defence of the Potomac River and to muster in volunteer troops for the Alexandria line.